TerranRich/SudokuSolver/README.md

-# SudokuSolver
+# Sudoku Solver
-This is **SudokuSolver**, a PHP class that solves nearly any valid 3x3 Sudoku puzzle using both logical deduction (first) and recursive brute force (last resort).
+This is **Sudoku Solver**, a PHP class (`SudokuPuzzle`) that solves nearly any valid 3x3 Sudoku puzzle using both logical deduction (first) and recursive brute force (last resort).
+It hasn't been tested with, say, 4x4 grids yet, but support for multiple grid types (or at least guaranteed functionality) is coming soon.

 ## Usage
-After including the `SudokuSolver` class (or the `SudokuSolver.php` file), just pass a flat array of 81 numbers to the constructor.
+After including the `SudokuPuzzle` class (or the `SudokuPuzzle.php` file), just pass a flat array of 81 numbers to the constructor.
 They can be strings, but they will be sanitized to integers upon instantiation.

 Then, to solve, use `solve()`, and check the return value.
 At any point, you can access `getPuzzle()` to retrieve an array representing the original puzzle passed in, and `getSolution` to retrieve an array representing the solution (or the solution so far).